MiniduOshan/CodeCast-News/README.md

 # CodeCast News

 **CodeCast News** is a modern Android application built with **Java** that delivers real-time news articles to users.
 With intuitive design, robust Firebase integration, and secure user authentication, it offers a seamless experience for browsing, reading, and managing news content.
+The app supports full **CRUD** operations (Create, Read, Update, Delete) on user data, powered by Firebase Realtime Database.

 ---